-"I tried to bring my wife and two children with me to Lebation.
-I said to my wife 'I am so sorry.
-I can't live like this.
+"I tried to bring my wife and two children with me to Lebanon.
+I said to my wife 'I am so sorry, I can't live like this.
 Please come with me'.
 But she would not come.
 'We are safer here,' she told me."
-What began nine months ago as the regime, has in Homs become a bloody battle of sectarian attacks and reprisals.
-"If this continues, in two months time the whole coun-
+What began nine months ago as ago, described a grim and terrifying city already in the throes of sectarian civil war.